Skip to section

 - I quickly opened a NABTrade account and bought some Adobe, United and Tesla stocks.
 That’s a story for another day 🙁

-- The process was easy enough (a couple of forms notwithstanding), but I realised that I didn’t choose the best trading platform for trading international and Australian securities.
+- The process was easy enough (a couple of forms notwithstanding), but I realised I didn’t choose the best trading platform for trading international and Australian securities.

 Being the kind of guy who likes to go into deep rabbit holes about topics that interest me, I decided to learn everything about trading platforms, exchange-traded funds and mobile trading apps.